time-killer-games/GMAppImager/README.md

 - `Key.to.Success-*.AppImage` is an example game compiled for the architecture listed in its name.

 ## Compiling
-Requires being built with Game Maker Studio 2 on Linux and having `zenity` installed.
+Requires being built with Game Maker Studio: 2 on Ubuntu 20.04 LTS and having `zenity` installed.
 On Ubuntu based distros, you can install it with `sudo apt install zenity`.
+While you can run Game Maker: Studio 2 on other Linux distros, it's not supported.

 Donations can be made by purchasing this from [itch.io](https://samuel-venable.itch.io/gmappimager).